Inner Warden

 innerwarden module install <url> # SHA-256 verified community modules

-innerwarden agent connect # connect to running agents
+innerwarden agent connect # connect agents you want supervised

 Supported environments

 • Linux: Ubuntu 22.04+, any systemd-based distro.
-Full feature set with 22 eBPF kernel hooks (tracepoints, kprobes, LSM, XDP), kill chain enforcement, wire-speed blocking.
+Full feature set with 45 eBPF kernel programs loaded (tracepoints, kprobes, LSM, XDP, raw_tracepoints), kill chain enforcement, wire-speed blocking.

 • macOS: Ventura and later (launchd, pf firewall, unified log).
 Detection and response work fully, but eBPF kernel programs are Linux-only. macOS uses log-based collectors instead.